wcgordon1/TustinRecruiting/src/content/jobs/tr-junior-account-executive-hayward-juni-6te3eh.md

 ---
 position: Junior Account Executive
 description: >-
-  ## Position Overview

-  Join our dynamic team in Hayward, CA as a Junior Account Executive, where you will drive growth and develop strategic relationships within the bustling technology sector.
-This role is perfect for a motivated individual looking to elevate their sales career in a fast-paced SaaS e...
+  Position Overview Join our dynamic team in Hayward, CA as a Junior Account Executive, where you will drive growth and develop strategic relationships within the bustling technology sector.
+This role is perfect for a motivated individual looking to elevate their sales career in a fastpaced SaaS e...
 location: 'Hayward, CA'
 team: Software
 schedule: 'First Shift (6:00 AM - 2:30 PM)'